PCT Southbound Gear List & Strategy 2025

 I started using the CNOC water containers in 2018 for a hike of the Grand Enchantment Trail, a rough desert and mountain route between Phoenix and Albuquerque.

 I like to use my CNOC as a gravity system with the Sawyer Squeeze filter.
 You use a Sawyer coupler to attach two CNOC bags to a filter.
-Using this system, I can filter two liters in less than five minutes--all hands-free without any squeezing.
-I strongly recommend using Nite Ize Gear Ties to hang the CNOC/Sawyer gravity system.
+Using this system, I can filter two liters in less than five minutes—all hands-free—without any squeezing.
+I strongly recommend using Nite Ize Gear Ties for hanging the CNOC/Sawyer gravity system.

-The Little Things That Improved My PCT Thru-Hike
+The Little Things That Improved My SOBO Thru-Hike

 Sometimes it’s the little things that improve a hike or help you manage the day-to-day trail grind.
 Below is a list of some of my favorite little things I carried.